stevenantya/tp/docs/team/steven.md

 The features of SecureNUS include adding, deleting, editing, listing, revealing, searching, and auto-save & auto-load your password!

-1. Creation and Deletion of Password Fields
-2. Different classes for different passwords

 ## Summary of Contributions

 ### Code contributed